AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility/index.md

 > **Device Software** has previously been named **firmware**.

-### ACAP Computer Vision SDK software compatibility
+### ACAP Computer Vision solution software compatibility

+> **Note:** From AXIS OS 12.0, the ACAP Computer Vision SDK container image is removed.
+For containerized applications, refer to the [ACAP Runtime](https://github.com/AxisCommunications/acap-runtime) for utility libraries and scripts.

+The following information and compatibility table are provided for reference and to support legacy applications using versions prior to AXIS OS 12.0:

 The **Image version** referred to in the table below is the Docker image release tag available from Docker Hub: